 Advertise (as soon as you can)

-Even though you probably don’t have enough money to do this, it is important to add some advertising into your budget as soon as possible.
-The reason for this is that when businesses are looking for companies that provide residential or commercial cleaning services, then they tend to rely heavily on online search engines in order to find local providers of the service.
+Even though you probably don’t have enough money to do this, it is essential to add some advertising into your budget as soon as possible.
+The reason for this is that when businesses are looking for companies that provide residential or commercial cleaning services, they tend to rely heavily on online search engines to find local providers of the service.

 6. Clean Yourself In the Beginning

 In the beginning, you can clean for clients yourself, rather than hiring.
-Eventually, you can add more people to your company and effectively hire yourself out of doing the work yourself.
-Nonetheless, be sure that hired employees understand your processes and standards before removing yourself from the day-to-day work flow.
+Eventually, you can add more people to your company and effectively engage yourself out of doing the work yourself.
+Nonetheless, be sure that hired employees understand your processes and standards before removing yourself from the day-to-day workflow.

 7. Additional Considerations:

 Here are a few more considerations on how to start a cleaning business from scratch with no money:

 Consider only doing one service in the beginning (to keep initial costs low)

 You may find that it is cheaper to get started if you only do one thing, such as clean windows.
 This way, you can use the squeegee, Windex, and paper towels you already have to get started.
 Then you can expand your services from there.

 Register the Business (as soon as you can)